 The influenza vaccine is very effective at preventing influenza overall as well as preventing severe disease and complications.
 Last year, it was about 70 percent effective in preventing disease, which meant that seven out of 10 people who received a vaccine wouldn’t get the flu.
 Even in years when the vaccine has been less well-matched against one or more of the circulating strains, the vaccine is still important in protecting against the other circulating strains.

 The Centers for Disease Control (CDC) recommends that everyone over six months of age be vaccinated unless they have a known allergy to the flu vaccine.
 In addition, if you have a severe (life-threatening, with wheezing or throat narrowing) allergy to eggs or a history of Guillain-Barre syndrome (a neurologic disease) after a flu vaccine in the past, consult with your doctor before being vaccinated.

 There are two main reasons to get vaccinated:

-Vaccination helps protect you and those around you who cannot be vaccinated.
+Vaccination helps protect you as well as those around you who cannot be vaccinated.
 All parents should be vaccinated to help protect their children.
-The flu vaccine is effective, safe, and it is not too late to get one!
+The flu vaccine is effective and safe, and it is not too late to get it!